-The Harriet Beecher Stowe Center includes the Harriet Beecher Stowe House, the Katharine Seymour Day House and the Visitor Center with the museum store, historic gardens and Stowe's Nook Farm neighborhood.
+The Harriet Beecher Stowe Center includes the Harriet Beecher Stowe House, where the author lived for 33 years, the Katharine Seymour Day House , the Visitor Center with museum store, and historic gardens all located in Stowe's Nook Farm neighborhood.

-A trip to the Harriet Beecher Stowe Center is the perfect outing for your organization or book club.
-We offer a variety of seasonal and themed tours led by historic interpreters.
-Groups may choose the tour closest to their interest, regardless of calendar.
-Options ensure that each visit will be different from the last.
+A trip to the Harriet Beecher Stowe Center is the perfect outing for your organization.
 Group tours are available any day, year round, by advance reservation.

-Contact the Visitor Center Coordinator at 860.522.9258 ext 317 or firstname.lastname@example.org for more information or to request a group tour date.
+Contact the Visitor Center at 860.522.9258 x317 or Info@StoweCenter.org for more information or to request a group tour date.